Koi-TF2/Koi-Config/README.md

 HOW TO INSTALL:
-1. Copy the "koi_cfg" folder and the "autoexec.cfg" file into TF2's default "cfg" folder.
+1. Copy both the "koi_cfg" folder and the "autoexec.cfg" file into TF2's default "cfg" folder.
    (Default location for the cfg folder is "C:\Steam\steamapps\common\Team Fortress 2\tf\cfg")

 2. Copy the "koi_custom" folder into TF2's default "custom" folder.